chargeflux/GunsmithBot-Python/README.md

 Set your Discord API key to `DISCORD_KEY` as an environment variable

+Set your Bungie API key to `BUNGIE_KEY` as an environment variable

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.